Group B streptococcal infection: GBS infection in adults

 GBS is also an important infectious agent able to cause invasive infections in adults.
 Serious life-threatening invasive GBS infections are increasingly recognized in the elderly and in individuals compromised by underlying diseases such as diabetes, cirrhosis and cancer.

-GBS infections in adults include urinary tract infection, skin and soft-tissue infection (skin and skin structure infection) bacteremia without focus, osteomyelitis, meningitis and endocarditis.
+GBS infections in adults include urinary tract infection, skin and soft-tissue infection (skin and skin structure infection) bacteremia without focus, osteomyelitis, meningitis, and endocarditis.

 GBS infection in adults can be serious, and mortality is higher among adults than among neonates.

 In general, penicillin is the antibiotic of choice for the treatment of GBS infections.
-Erythromycin or clindamycin should not be used for treatment in penicillin-allergic patients unless susceptibility of the infecting GBS isolate to these agents is documented.
+Erythromycin or clindamycin should not be used to treat penicillin-allergic patients unless the susceptibility of the infecting GBS isolate to these agents is documented.
 Gentamicin plus penicillin (for antibiotic synergy) in patients with life-threatening GBS infections may be used.

-Invasive GBS infections in non-pregnant adults convey a rising hardship in most developed countries.
+Invasive GBS infections in non-pregnant adults convey a rising burden in most developed countries.
 Vaccination to prevent GBS infection could be a crucial approach to prevent GBS disease in adults.

-Toxic shock syndrome (TSS) is an acute multisystem life-threatening disease resulting in multiple organ failure.
+Toxic shock syndrome (TSS) is an acute, multisystem life-threatening disease resulting in multiple organ failure.
 The severity of this disease frequently warrants immediate medical treatment.
 TSS is caused primarily by some strains of Staphylococcus aureus and Streptococcus pyogenes that produce exotoxins.
 Nevertheless, invasive GBS infection can be complicated, though quite infrequently, by streptococcal toxic shock-like syndrome (STLS).